railBitsAndHex/decentralised-blog-chainlink-hackathon/README.md

 ## **WARNING**
 All code in this repository has **NOT BEEN AUDITED** and **SHOULD NOT** be used for production.
 This is especially so for the smart contracts.
-I will not be liable for any losses incurred for utilization of code in this repository.
+The author of this repository will not be liable for any losses incurred for utilization of code in this repository.

 <hr/>